swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 > \[*\]: A Signature Requestor is a Service Provider within the federation to which the user previously has logged in to and from where the user initiates a signature operation.

 <a name="authentication-context-uris-for-signature-services"></a>
 ### 7.1.
-Authentication Context URIs for Signature Services
+Authentication Context URIs for Signature Services (deprecated)

+Earlier versions of the Swedish eID Framework defined a set of Authentication Context URI:s with the following meaning:

+- for Signature Services, a means to require that a sign message would be displayed by the Identity Provider processing the authentication request, and,

+- for Identity Providers, to include in issued assertions as an evidence that the sign message was displayed for the user.

+Implementations using the special purpose Authentication Context URI:s turned out to be complex and error prone, and therefore, this version of the Swedish eID Framework defines a new, and much simpler, way of requesting and asserting the displaying of sign messages, see sections [7.2.1](#requesting-display-of-signature-message) and [7.3](#authentication-responses2) below.

+However, for backwards compatibility reasons, up until the 31th of December 2020, Identity Providers MUST support processing of the special purpose sigmessage URI:s according to version 1.5 of "Deployment Profile for the Swedish eID Framework", \[[EidDeploy_1.5](#eiddeploy_15)\].

+<b>Deprecated requirements:</b>

-The Swedish eID Framework defines additional authentication context URIs to be used in `<saml2p:AuthnRequest>` and `<saml2:Assertion>` elements during “authentication for signature”.
+> The Swedish eID Framework defines additional authentication context URIs to be used in `<saml2p:AuthnRequest>` and `<saml2:Assertion>` elements during “authentication for signature”.
 These authentication context URIs are applicable when the Identity Provider is required to